gitlabhq/gitlabhq/PROCESS.md

 When a regression is found:
 1. Create an issue describing the problem in the most detailed way possible
-2. Label the issue properly, using the [team label](../CONTRIBUTING.md#team-labels-ci-discussion-edge-platform-etc), the [subject label](../CONTRIBUTING.md#subject-labels-wiki-container-registry-ldap-api-etc) and any other label that may apply in the specific case
+1. Label the issue properly, using the [team label](../CONTRIBUTING.md#team-labels-ci-discussion-edge-platform-etc), the [subject label](../CONTRIBUTING.md#subject-labels-wiki-container-registry-ldap-api-etc) and any other label that may apply in the specific case
-3. Add the ~bug and ~regression labels
+1. Add the ~bug and ~regression labels
-4. Add the proper milestone
+1. Add the proper milestone

-If the regression is relevant and not just a minor fix, ping the Product Manager in the issue, see [product categories](https://about.gitlab.com/handbook/product/categories/) to find who manages that specific area of the Product.
-In case you are in doubt to ping or not, do it.
+1. If possible, provide links to real examples and how to reproduce the problem

-A very important step is helping the PM to understand the impact the regression may have on users, by providing examples and how to reproduce it.
-This will allow proper scheduling.
-Feel free to put ~"Next Patch Release" label to the issue so the fix can start immediately, the PM will discuss and prioritize it as needed if necessary.
+Feel free to put ~"Next Patch Release" label to the issue so the fix can start as soon as possible.
+You can ping the Engineering Manager or the Product Manager for the relative area area to make them aware of the issue earlier.
+They will analyze the priority and take proper actions if needed.

 ## Release retrospective and kickoff